-The government estimates that $240 million worth of damage and economic loses was caused by 45 major red tides between 1997 and 1999.
+Red tide is an algal bloom in coastal areas.
+Algae become so numerous they discolor the saltwaters.
+The algal bloom may also deplete oxygen in the waters and may release toxins that may cause illness in humans and other animals.
+The Chinese government estimates that $240 million worth of damage and economic loses was caused by 45 major red tides between 1997 and 1999.
 Describing a red tide near the town of Aotoum that left the seas blanketed with dead fish and fishermen badly in debt, a fisherman told the Los Angeles Times, "The sea turned dark, like tea.
 If you talk to the fishermen around here, they'll all break into tears."

 A severe drought in 2006, caused large amounts of seawater to flow upstream on the Xinjiang River in southern China.
 In Macau salinity levels in the river jumped to almost three time above the World Health Organization standards.
 To combat the problem water was diverted into it from the Beijiang River in Guangdong.

 Andrew Jacobs wrote in the New York Times, “In what has become an annual summer scourge, the coastal Chinese city of Qingdao has been hit by a near-record algae bloom that has left its popular beaches fouled with a green, stringy muck.
 The State Oceanic Administration said an area larger than the state of Connecticut had been affected by the mat of “sea lettuce,” as it is known in Chinese, which is generally harmless to humans but chokes off marine life and invariably chases away tourists as it begins to rot.
 [Source: Andrew Jacobs, New York Times, July 5, 2013 |~|]